grahampugh/erase-install/README.md

     sudo bash erase-install.sh --reinstall --extras=/path/containing/extra/packages
     ```

+**Option in Catalina or greater only**

+* Run the script with the `--fetch-full-installer` argument to download the latest production installer using `softwareupdate --fetch-full-installer`.
+This downloads the current latest installer to `/Applications` (no need for the `--move` option).
+If an existing installer is found locally on the disk (either in the default location, or in `/Applications`), and it is a valid installer (>10.13.4), it will not download it again.
+Can be used in conjunction with the `--version=10.X.Y`, and `--erase` arguments.
+Also with `--move --path=/path/to/move/to`.

+    ```
+    sudo bash erase-install.sh --fetch-full-installer
+    ```

 ## Requirements for performing the eraseinstall:

 * macOS 10.13.4+ is already installed on the device